Vacation like The Jetsons at this luxury space hotel

 Construction on the Aurora Station will begin next year in Houston, Bunger says, though not at NASA, because this is a private venture.
 The hotel will basically be a cylinder that fits inside a rocket and can accommodate four guests at a time, plus two crew members who also happen to be former astronauts.
 At least one will have space-medicine know-how, Bungee tells me, should a passenger get a case of Zero-G germs.

-The Aurora Station will complete an orbit every 90 minutes, meaning passengers will see day and night over Earth hundreds of times.
-When they're not posting Instagram shots via high-speed wireless internet, guests can also enjoy a VR experience on the holodeck or just float around in their suites.
+The Aurora Station will complete an orbit every 90 minutes, meaning guests will see day and night over Earth hundreds of times.
+When they're not posting Instagram shots via high-speed wireless internet, they can also enjoy a VR experience on the holodeck or just float around in their suites.

 "The aesthetic we're going for is spaciousness," Bunger says.
 "Any time you're in any sort of spacecraft, there's a natural tendency for it to become cluttered with systems or controls.
 We're going for a really clean, modern look.
 Ikea-ish, but much higher end."